sematext/docs/docs/logagent/input-plugin-command.md

 title: Logagent input plugin for Command
 description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin, and loaded on demand as declared in the configuration file.
 Command input plugin is used to output commands as data source and schedule commands and stream the output into Logagent, similar to 'tail -n 10 test.log | logagent --yaml'.
-It can collect output from command line tools, namely journald logs via journalctl and information via http with curl or wget
+It can collect output from command line tools, namely journald logs via journalctl and information via http with curl or wget.

 ## Input Plugin: Command